Hizaguru/FastCVEDashboard/README.md

 Ensure that both FastCVE and Grafana containers are running in the same Docker network.
 You can achieve this by specifying the network in the Docker run command: docker run -d --name=grafana --network=<your_fastcve_network> -p 3000:3000 grafana/grafana

 Replace <your_fastcve_network> with the actual Docker network name that FastCVE is using.
 If you haven't created a custom network, Docker Compose should handle this automatically if both services are defined in the same docker-compose.yml file.
-4. Import the Grafana Dashboard
+4.

 ### 4. Import the Grafana Dashboard